poetic/ember-cli-cordova/README.md

 # FAQ

-#### I'm getting "You have to be inside an ember-cli project in order to use the serve command." when I run `ember server`
+#### I am getting `Current working directory is not a Cordova-based project.` when I run a cordova command

-You need to cd into the ember/ directory to start up the server
+You need to cd into the cordova/ directory to run raw cordova commands

 #### When running `ember-cdv archive` command I get an Xcode build error saying the scheme doesnt exist